 So yeah, we’re firmly in slasher movie land here, just fused to a female empowerment revenge movie.
-And hey, since the empowered woman getting revenge is the original final girl from the original slasher movie, that means there’s oodles of fuel for material to fill gender studies horror thinkpieces for years to come and it’s pretty gosh darn obvious that’s all very much intended.
+And hey, since the empowered woman getting revenge is the original final girl from the original slasher movie, that means there’s oodles of fuel for material to fill gender studies horror pieces for years to come, and it’s pretty gosh darn obvious that’s all very much intended.
 Yet thankfully, Green and McBride didn’t let themselves get lost in the tasty subtext.
-It’s all there, but the filmmakers know that anyone showing up for a Halloween movie just wants to be entertained and thankfully there’s plenty of that to go around.
+It’s all there, but the filmmakers know that anyone showing up for a Halloween movie just wants to be entertained and, thankfully, there’s plenty of that to go around.

 First up, the movie is consistently hilarious.
 Every character gets at least one big laugh, especially one particularly sassy kid.
 That almost goes without saying from the Eastbound & Down guys.
 They also make it clear that they are fans and from the gorgeous twist on the old jack-o-lantern opening credits sequence, they litter this thing with in-jokes, references, and fan service.

 Not in a wink-wink “aren’t we clever” way either.
 More subtle nods that won’t get in the way of viewers who don’t care, but will add extra bursts of geeky glee for those who do.
 And while the narrative ignores continuity from all the previous Halloween follow-ups, the references take time to even acknowledge the Myers-less Halloween III: Season Of The Witch and the remake.